 Once gdebi is installed, it can be used to install a local deb package.
-The command format to install deb file using gdebi is:
+The command format to install the deb file using gdebi is:

 There are many gdebi command options:

 - –version Show program’s version number and exit.

 - -h, –help Show this help message and exit.